-As of today, Transneft Kama Region operates some 6,000 km of oil trunk pipelines and over 1,000 km of petroleum products trunk pipelines as well as 31 oil pumping stations, 6 petroleum producst pumping stations, 103 underwater crossings of trunk pipelines and a tank farm with the total volume of more than 1.6 million m3.
+As of today, Transneft Kama Region operates some 6 500 km of oil trunk and petroleum products trunk pipelines as well as 35 trunk pumping stations, 128 underwater crossings of trunk pipelines.
 The Company is comprised of 5 regional oil pipeline directorates with headquarters in Kazan, Almetievsk, Perm, Izhevsk and Leninogorsk, whose production facilities are located across 11 constituent entities of the Russian Federation.

 Transneft Kama Region’s headquarters is located in Kazan.